-Now we simply reverse the roles.
+Now we simply reverse the rôles of the right and left branches.
 We do a contraction on the right branch to get the caps disjoint, create something dual to the left branch and pipe away.
 The important observation is that this time we not only get a dual capped surface but actually a dual 2-stage capped grope.
 So the height of the right branch goes down from 3 to 2, but the left branch grows taller from height 1 to 3.
-By iterating this process further and alternating between the left and right branch we see that the height of the branches evolves as in the table in Figure 74.
-At the end of the day, we can first raise the height of both branches asymmetrically and then use contraction to cut the heights down symmetrically.
+By iterating this process further and alternating between the left and right branch we see that the height of the branches evolves as in the table in Figure 83.
+In summary, we can first raise the height of both branches asymmetrically and then use contraction to cut the heights down symmetrically.

-Remark 8.9.
+Remark 8.10.
 Having to work alternately on the left and the right side seems to be a general feature of using gropes.
 The reason is that, although we can use a copy of the left side to make a dual for the right side and vice versa, these dual are not disjoint, they intersect in two points.
-And that usually spoils more homogeneous arguments so that we have to go back and forth between the two sides.
+That usually spoils more homogeneous arguments so that we have to go back and forth between the two sides.